gustavopaim-prof/graph_wavenet_sunt_march_2024/README.md

 ## Overview

-This repository presents a comparative study between the Adaptive Graph Convolutional Recurrent Network (AGCRN) and Graph WaveNet (GWN) architectures for spatiotemporal forecasting tasks using data from the SUNT dataset.
+This repository presents a comparative study between the Adaptive Graph Convolutional Recurrent Network (AGCRN) and Graph WaveNet (GWN) architectures for spatiotemporal forecasting tasks using data from the SUNT dataset (https://github.com/LabIA-UFBA/SUNT).
 The project investigates the predictive performance, computational behavior, and modeling characteristics of both graph-based deep learning approaches under a unified experimental pipeline.

 ## Repository Content